dawudr/scala-json-rest-api-s3-crawler-ingestion/README.md

 ## Config file

 To read the configuration parameters https://github.com/typesafehub/config is being used so any format supported by them is implicitily supported.
+The sample-application.conf file is provided.
+Ensure you copy this and create application.conf with your credentials filled in and include "config=application.conf" in program arguments when running the application.

 | Property name | Description   |
 | ------------- |:-------------:|